-My girls attend high school and daily I watch as many of these students fill their cars with friends while displaying the "N".
-I spoke to my girls about this and they said that these young people just ignore that stipulation because no one checks and it is a nuisance being allowed to only carry one passenger.
+My girls attend high school and daily I watch as many of these students fill their cars with friends while displaying the "N" reports a reader.
+They go on to say that they spoke to their girls about this and the girls said that these young people just ignore that stipulation because no one checks and it is a nuisance being allowed to only carry one passenger.

 Unfortunately, this reader is not telling me anything new, and it is not just the youth, it is the adults too.
-I stopped one lady who was driving with an "L", her husband and two children in car seats when her licence restrictions allowed her only one passenger.
+I once stopped a woman who was driving with an "L", her husband and two children in car seats.
+Her licence restrictions allowed her only one passenger.

 New drivers face licence sanctions when they receive 4 to 6 penalty points and a moving violation coupled with failing to display a new driver sign put them there with one traffic stop.
 This resulted in the creation of a charging section for failing to display the sign that carried no points.

 Parents have the biggest stake in the solution.
 The police cannot set the attitude at home and it is their responsibility to see that young drivers follow all the rules.
 After all, they supply the permissions for both licences and vehicles until the youth reach age 18.

 |10||Operation of motorcycle allowed between sunrise and sunset only.
 No passengers permitted on motorcycle|

 |11||Operation of motorcycle permitted only while under the direct supervision of an adult who holds a valid Class 6 driver’s licence.
 Maximum speed of 60 km/h|

 |13||Class 6 or 8 not permitted to carry passengers|

 |14||No Hwy 99 South of Vancouver or Hwy 1 East of Van or West of Hwy 9|